 Juvenile Novices’ Handicap Hurdle (Added in 2005)

 Not to be confused with the Prestbury Juvenile Novices’ Hurdle, this event is officially called the Fred Winter Juvenile Novices’ Handicap Hurdle.
-It’s a Grade 3 event open to four-year-olds and is run under handicap conditions.
+It’s a Premier Handicap event open to four-year-olds and is run under handicap conditions.
 Run over two miles and 87 yards, it has eight hurdles that the horses will need to jump successfully if they hope to be in with a chance of winning it when the finish line appears.

 Spa Novices’ Hurdle (Added in 2005)